cuba-platform/sample-user-avatar/README.md

 # User Avatars

-This is a showcase application which demonstrates how to add pictures to system users.
+This is a showcase application that demonstrates how to add pictures to system users.

 * The `UserExt` entity extends the `User` entity defined in the platform.
 We have added the `image` attribute which is a reference to the `FileDescriptor` entity.
 So user avatars will be stored in `FileStorage`.
 * The `Task` entity is a sample domain entity which has the link to a user.